Ansh7473/union_autobot/README.md

 ## ✨ Features

-- **Sepolia to Holesky ETH USDC, LINK, EURC** transfers
+-  Sepolia to Holesky ETH USDC, LINK, EURC transfers
--  **Holesky to Sepolia ETH USDC, LINK, EURC** transfers
+-  Holesky to Sepolia ETH USDC, LINK, EURC transfers
+-  Sei TO Corn
--  SEI TO CORN
+-  Sei TO Xion
 -  Xion to babylon USDC XION
-- **ADDING MORE CHAIN SOON
+-  ADDING MORE CHAIN SOON
 -  CODE IS OBFUSTRICATED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE

 ## ⚡️ Installation